EAiler/website/content/authors/admin/_index.md

 first_name: Elisabeth
 email: ""
 ---
-I am a PhD candidate at HelmholtzAI in Munich, under the supervision of Niki Kilbertus. \
+I am a PhD candidate at HelmholtzAI in Munich, under the supervision of [Niki Kilbertus](https://nikikilbertus.info). \
 \
 Industry experience taught me that machine learning algorithms are still lacking acceptance and fail to provide much desired explanations.
-My motivation thus stems from bringing a causal view point to machine learning in general.
-More precisely, my research interests include questions around cause-effect estimation, but also how experiments can help to inform our algorithms and how the definition of causality might bring us closer to a proper understanding of the world.In my freetime, I enjoy falling of the grid, most likely then being bike-packing in the mountains.
+My research concentrates on bringing a causal view point to machine learning.
+More precisely, those interests include questions around cause-effect estimation, how experiments can help to inform our algorithms and how the definition of causality might bring us closer to a proper understanding of the world.